Samreay/Samreay/_posts/reviews/2021-06-01-thousand_li.md

 tags: [cultivation, in-progress, magic-school]
 sentence: "Given a chance at immortality, can Wu Ying grasp the fleeting opportunity?"
 ---

+*Disclaimer: Due to Tao Wong [filing infringement notices against LitRPG authors](https://www.reddit.com/r/ProgressionFantasy/comments/vp7ork/tao_wong_author_of_a_thousand_li_the_first_step/) for using "System" and "Apocalypse", I'm not continuing with this series.
+There are plenty of authors who add positively to this community that I can support instead of someone who tries to tear it down.*

 I had heard great things about this series, and *A Thousand Li* is a staple on the cultivation and progression fantasy reading lists.
 So take this review with a grain of salt, that obviously my take here may not be reflective of the wider community.